juucustodio/xamarin-docs.pt-br/docs/mac/app-fundamentals/xib.md

     ![A ação concluída](xib-images/action04.png "A ação concluída")
 6. Salve as alterações no arquivo.

-Com a interface do usuário conectada e exposta ao C# código, volte para Visual Studio para Mac e deixe que ele sincronize as alterações do Xcode e Interface Builder.
+Com a interface do usuário conectada e exposta ao código C#, volte para Visual Studio para Mac e deixe que ele sincronize as alterações do Xcode e do Interface Builder.

 ### <a name="writing-the-code"></a>Escrevendo o código